-If you are experiencing injection-site reactions and flu-like symptoms, don't be discouraged.
-MS LifeLines® can give you tips and information that may help you manage these side effects.
+If you are experiencing injection-site reactions and flu-like symptoms, MS LifeLines® can give you tips and information that may help you manage these side effects.
 Read on for some tips that may help.

 Potential serious side effects of Rebif include depression and risk of suicide, liver problems, risk to pregnancy, injection-site problems, and severe allergic reactions.
 Allergic reactions are rare and may be associated with difficulty in breathing and loss of consciousness, which require immediate medical attention.

-Please see important safety information below and the Rebif Medication Guide and Prescribing Information in the top right corner of this website, and speak with your doctor for more information.
+Please see important safety information below and the Rebif Medication Guide and Prescribing Information at the top of this page, and speak with your doctor for more information.

 - Bring the syringe to room temperature.
 Removing the syringe from your refrigerator 1 to 4 hours before injecting may help to reduce irritation.
 Keep in mind that Rebif syringes should never be warmed in the microwave or placed in boiling water.

-- Clean your injection site beforehand with antibacterial soap and water or alcohol swabs.
-If you use alcohol, allow the area to dry before injecting to reduce irritation.
+- Clean your injection site beforehand with alcohol swabs.
+Allow the area to dry before injecting to reduce irritation.

 - Apply an ice pack to the site for no more than 2 minutes before and after injecting.
 This can help to minimize discomfort.
 If ice doesn't help, try a warm compress instead.*